jonnonz1/nz-statute-book/acts/public/1993/films-videos-and-publications-classification-act-1993.md

 A person may be convicted of exhibiting an objectionable publication if what is exhibited is in all the circumstances objectionable, notwithstanding that it is a part only of a publication that is not objectionable or is a restricted publication.

 ### 132A Aggravating factor to be taken into account in sentencing, etc, for certain publications offences
-(1) This section applies to an offence (the offence) if it is committed after the commencement and it is an offence against— (a) section 124(1); or
+(1) This section applies to an offence (the offence) if it is committed after the commencement of this section and it is an offence against—
+  (a) section 124(1); or
   (b) section 127(4); or
   (c) section 129(3); or